downingbots/ALSET/README.md

 # SIR_jetbot
-Physics of rotational friction w

 This is SIRjetbot1.
 The SIR stands for Sharper Image Robot, which I purchased on clearance for less than $20.
 The 1 is because we bought 3 of them that worked.

+This robot is an inexpensive platform to run DDQN reinforcement learning.
+However, the software is not specific to the Sharper Image Robot.
+In theory, it could easily be generalized to many inexpensive RC toys with tracked or differential-drive wheels and an arm or crane or dozer or shovel.
+Just add a Jetson Nano, battery, and camera mounted near the end of the arm/crane/shovel as described below.
+Contact me if interested.

 The Sharper Image robot was hacked as followed:

     - Jetson Nano Developer Board with wifi
-    - raspberry pi camera v2 with 2 ft cable mounted on a cookie wheel case
+    - raspberry pi camera v2 with 2 ft cable mounted on a cookie wheel case near the end of the arm.
     - A hacked RC:
         - the inside of the low-end RC control that came with the robot.
         - You can see/use the buttons here control the robot.